Strategies for your iGEM team

 3. Follow the program set forth by iGEM

 Judges score projects with a rubric that aligns with competition requirements.
 Keep to this script.
-Structure your presentation so that judges can see which requirements you have achieved.
+Structure your presentation so that judges can see which requirements you achieved.
 Walk judges through the criteria so they can check off the requirements on the judging form.
 By meeting the most criteria, you improve your chances of being nominated for a medal.

 4. Make your iGEM project useful to science and humankind